BuildOnViction/docs/docs/get-started/run-node.md

 # Running a TomoChain full node

-With the recent release of Tomochain Testnet 2.0 with our PoSV consensus, you might be interested in creating a Tomochain full node and applying it to be a masternode.
+With the recent release of TomoChain Testnet 2.0 with our PoSV consensus, you might be interested in creating a TomoChain full node and applying it to be a masternode.

 To run a full node and meet the requirements to apply on our governance DApp, you have to run two services:
-- The [Tomochain client](https://github.com/tomochain/tomochain), our Tomochain implementation written in _Go_.
+- The [TomoChain client](https://github.com/tomochain/tomochain), our TomoChain implementation written in _Go_.
 - [Telegraf](https://github.com/influxdata/telegraf), an agent to collect performance metrics of your full node.

 We provide different way of running a node to assure flexibility in integration depending on your current infrastructure.

 ## General hardware notice

-Our team extensively tested performances and came up with those minimal requirements for any Tomochain masternode host:
+Our team extensively tested performances and came up with those minimal requirements for any TomoChain masternode host:

 - Must be facing internet directly (no NAT, public IP)
 - Must have at least 8 cores